gradle/gradle/design-docs/handling-encodings.md

 ### File Name Encoding

-Each file system has an idea of what character sets are used to represent files in the filesystem, and it's important to be able to use filenames in archives that are encoded using the encoding of the target file system, which is not necessarily the same as the file system where the archive is created.
+Each file system has an idea of what character sets are used to represent file names in the filesystem, and it's important to be able to use filenames in archives that are encoded using the encoding of the target file system, which is not necessarily the same as the file system where the archive is created.

-This use case is why the Zip task and the War task have an `encoding` option added in [Pull Request 499](https://github.com/gradle/gradle/pull/499) which allows creating a zip archive which contains files whose names are encoded with a character encoding different from the default platform encoding.
+This use case is why the Zip task and the War task have an `encoding` option added in [Pull Request 499](https://github.com/gradle/gradle/pull/499) which allows creating a zip archive which contains files whose names are encoded with a character encoding different from the default encoding used by ZipOutputStream: UTF-8.
+Note that the current documentation specifies that the platform default encoding is used by default, but it seems to default to the default ZipOutputStream
+encoding: UTF-8.

 ## Solution